saintsal/daoistry/content/mindsets/fractals.md

 Now, consider that when people disagree, it usually doesn't look like disagreement.
 They might try to be agreeable but end up prioritising things differently.
 They might agree at first but realise they can't later.
 They might just get caught up and miss a call, so miss the chance to connect.
 In all of these cases, we have a handshake fail, and if that's something the team depends on, it ripples out to create a bigger failure.

-Usually these don't look like failures, just delays and coordination headaches.
+**Usually these don't look like failures, just delays and coordination headaches.
+Sound familiar?**

 Back to the math, let's say that each handshake has a 90% likelihood of success, so a 10% liklihood of failure.